Hashed Brussels Sprouts with Lemon

 - Salt and pepper to taste.

-2 When ready to serve, heat oil and butter over high heat in a skillet large enough to hold all sprouts.
-When very hot (almost to smoking point) add sprouts, garlic and seeds, and cook, stirring often, until sprouts are wilted and lightly cooked, but still green and crisp, 3 to 4 minutes.
+2 Heat the oil and butter over high heat in a skillet large enough to hold all sprouts.
+When very hot (almost to smoking point) add the brussels sprouts, garlic and mustard or poppy seeds, and cook, stirring often, until sprouts are wilted and lightly cooked, but still green and crisp, 3 to 4 minutes.
 Some leaves might brown slightly.

-3 Add vermouth, and sprinkle with salt and pepper.
+3 Add the vermouth, and sprinkle with salt and pepper.
 Cook, stirring, 1 minute more.
-Turn off heat, add salt and pepper to taste and stir in the lemon zest, reserving a little for top of dish.
+Turn off heat and stir in the lemon zest, reserving a little for top of dish.
 Transfer to a serving bowl, sprinkle with remaining zest and serve.